 Judging by its content, nostalgia is a social emotion, suggesting that its benefits derive from communion.
 However, also judging by its content, nostalgia is a self-relevant emotion, suggesting that its benefits derive from agency.
-Nostalgic narratives disproportionately reflect content about others (e.g., more first-person plural pronouns) than the self (e.g., fewer first-person singular pronouns; Wildschut et al., 2018), but nostalgia also entails unique and atypical events with the self as a protagonist (Wildschut et al., 2006).
+Nostalgic narratives disproportionately reflect content about others (e.g., more first-person plural pronouns) than content about the self (e.g., fewer first-person singular pronouns; Wildschut et al., 2018), but nostalgia also entails unique and atypical events with the self as a protagonist (Wildschut et al., 2006).
 We reasoned that induced nostalgia can confer benefits via either communion or agency, and we opted for an exploratory approach to the issue.

 The Role of Narcissism

 We explored the moderational role of narcissism in Experiment 2.
-We were interested in randiose—and in particular agentic—narcissism, which reflects a self-aggrandizing, entitled, and dominant interpersonal orientation (Sedikides & Campbell, 2017).
-As such, narcissists are high on agency and low on communion (Campbell et al., 2002; Czarna et al., 2022). and
+(In Experiment 1, we did not assess this individual difference.)
+Grandiose—and in particular agentic—narcissism reflects a self-aggrandizing, entitled, and dominant interpersonal orientation (Sedikides & Campbell, 2017).
+As such, narcissists are high on agency and low on communion (Campbell et al., 2002; Czarna et al., 2022).
+Do high and low narcissists, then, experience the benefits of nostalgia differently?

 Hart et al. (2011) examined the relation between narcissism and nostalgia.
 In nostalgic narratives, level of narcissism was positively associated with the proportion of agentic words but was unrelated to the proportion of communal words (Study 1).
 Further, following a nostalgia induction, narcissism was positively associated with nostalgia for agentic objects (e.g., past successes/achievement, overcoming challenges) but not for communal objects (e.g., family, friends).
 In addition, nostalgia was positively associated with self-esteem among high (relative to low) narcissists, yet it was unassociated with social connectedness among high (relative to low) narcissists (Study 2).